-After being approved for cash assistance, non-exempt CalWORKs adults have an 18/24-month period during which they can receive welfare-to-work services to help find unsubsidized employment sufficient to meet the 32/35 hours per week participation requirement.
-Welfare-to-work services include job club, job search, skill and education assessments and the development of an individualized welfare-to-work (WtW) plan that identifies a strategy for becoming employed.
+After being approved for cash assistance, non-exempt CalWORKs adults have an 18/24-month period during which they can receive welfare-to-work services to help find unsubsidized employment sufficient to meet the 32/35 hour per week participation requirement.
+Welfare-to-work services include job club, job search, skill and education assessments and the development of an individualized Welfare-to-Work Plan that identifies a strategy for becoming employed.